Creator(s): Peachland Museum

 Water and Technology in Peachland, British Columbia

 Peachland, British Columbia is a small hillside community incorporated in 1909 on picturesque Okanagan Lake in the lush British Columbia interior.
 Despite a hillside watershed and proximity to a lake, securing water in Peachland is a challenge in a surprisingly dry climate created by the height of surrounding high mountains.
-This Community Memories exhibit, A Century of Life by Water, explores the interplay between water and technology that has always shaped the choices people in this community make for travel, for work and for recreation.
+This Community Stories exhibit, A Century of Life by Water, explores the interplay between water and technology that has always shaped the choices people in this community make for travel, for work and for recreation.

 Residential Development in Peachland Today